 {\em If part:} Suppose that Condition \ref{item:ass:cpt:RF} does not hold.
 Then there exist $\{\theta^0_n\} \subset \Theta, \{\vart_n\} \subset \esttvs$ such that $\sup_n\met{\theta^0_n} < \infty$ and $|\vart_n| \stackrel{n\rt \infty}\rt \infty$, and for all $n\geq 1$, $I^M_{\theta^0_n}(\vart_n) \leq m_0$ for some constant $m_0>0$.
 But then it is clear that for the bounded set $\Theta_0 = \{\theta^0_n\}$, $\scr{I}_{m_0}(\Theta_0)$ is not bounded. \phantom\qedhere \end{proof}

 \end{appendix}

-\begin{funding} Research of A. Ganguly is supported in part by NSF DMS - 1855788.
+\begin{funding} Research of A. Ganguly is supported in part by NSF DMS - 1855788 and NSF DMS - 2246815.
 Research of T. Sutter is supported in part by DFG in the Cluster of Excellence EXC 2117 “Centre for the Advanced Study of Collective Behaviour” (Project-ID 390829875). \end{funding}